slint-ui/slint/docs/langref/src/concepts/container.md

 ```

 One way to implement such a `BoxWithLabel` uses a layout.
 By default child elements like
-the `Text` element become children of the `BoxWithLabel`, but we need them to become
+the `Text` element become direct children of the `BoxWithLabel`, but we need them to become
-children of a layout instead.
+children of our layout instead.
 For this purpose, you can change the default child placement by using
 the `@children` expression inside the element hierarchy of a component:

 ```slint